nearform/graphql-hooks/README.md

 ## `useSubscription`

-To use subscription you need to use [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws)
+To use subscription you can use either [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) or [graphql-ws](https://github.com/enisdenjo/graphql-ws)

 **API**